 Next came a cheese puff with an airbag inside filled with manchego.
 I do not know exactly how the process works, but when you bite into this little puff the cheese actually seems to explode in your mouth.
 Trust me, this is a highly pleasurable sensation.
 Clearly the exploding cheese is the TWIST here.

 Next was some luscious foie gras escabeche served with toast points.
-The TWIST here is that foie gras is not usually served as escabeche, which is usually done by marinating seafood, chicken, or pork in acid before serving.
+The TWIST here is that foie gras is not usually served as escabeche, which usually involves marinating seafood, chicken, or pork in acid before serving.
 I have no complaints here, but I don’t think I’ve ever complained about a foie gras dish in my life!

 24 HOUR TREAT: TUNA CONE!